rovast/awesome-stars/README.md

 *   [defunkt/jquery-pjax](https://github.com/defunkt/jquery-pjax) - pushState + ajax = pjax
 *   [ganeshmax/jcarousellite](https://github.com/ganeshmax/jcarousellite) - jCarousel Lite is a jQuery plugin that carries you on a carousel ride filled with images and HTML content.
 Put simply, you can navigate images and/or HTML in a carousel-style widget.
 *   [longbill/jquery-date-range-picker](https://github.com/longbill/jquery-date-range-picker) - A jQuery plugin that allows user to select a date range
+*   [bendc/animateplus](https://github.com/bendc/animateplus) - A+ animation module for the modern web

 ## Less